 Check out this post for more spinach recipes for kids!

-My favorite hidden veggie recipes look like a decadent snack, like my breakfast cookies and healthy donuts with beet puree., But they’re secretly packed with fiber, antioxidants, iron, and other vitamins and minerals associated with spinach.
+My favorite hidden veggie recipes look like a decadent snack.
+You can see that in my breakfast cookies and healthy donuts.
+These recipes are secretly packed with fiber, antioxidants, iron, and other vitamins and minerals.
 It’s the reason I love hidden veggies so much.

 Super Sneaky Spinach Brownies